jet/equinox/README.md

 ### run Web benchmark

 The CLI can drive the Store and TodoBackend samples in the `samples/Web` ASP.NET Core app.
-Doing so requires starting a web process with an appropriate store (EventStore in this example, but can be `memory`/omitted etc. as in the other examples)
+Doing so requires starting a web process with an appropriate store (EventStore in this example, but can be `memory` / omitted etc. as in the other examples)

 #### in Window 1